If you’re visiting Guatemala, then climbing a volcano should be on your bucket list. And, the Pacaya Volcano hike is the perfect experience.

 At the beginning of 2021, Pacaya was very active.
 Almost constant eruptions had created lava flows around 2 km long that snaked their way down from the crater edge to the lower ground.

 However, the last of this activity was observed in August 2021 with a few ash clouds.
-Since then, the volcano has been in a quieter phase with no outward activity.
+Since then, the volcano has been in a quieter phase with no visible activity other than some small steam pockets.

 Yes, Pacaya is considered an active volcano.

-But, let’s be clear.
-A volcano being classed as active doesn’t mean that it’s spewing lava and ash clouds morning, noon and night.
-The actual definition of an active volcano is one that has erupted recently and is likely to erupt again.
-Oh, and the definition of recent is in the last 10,000 years!
+But, that doesn’t mean that it’s spewing lava and ash clouds morning, noon and night.
+The definition of an active volcano is one that has erupted recently (within the last 10,000 years!) and is likely to erupt again.

 However, Pacaya does have a very recent history of eruptions (like 2021 recent).
 So, it definitely earns its active volcano title.
-But, as of August 2022, no lava or ash has been seen in at least a year.
+But, no lava or ash has been seen since 2021 (correct as of December 2023).

 Under-the-surface activity is still hugely evident though.
 Hot rocks and steam outlets are good indicators of volcanic activity underground.
-And, it’s probably not going to be long until Pacaya erupts again based on recent form.
+And, it’s probably not going to be too long until Pacaya erupts again.

 Will I see the lava flows or lava rivers at Pacaya Volcano?

-Sadly not – the lava flows ended in May 2021.
+No, sadly not – the Pacaya lava flows ended in May 2021.

 If it’s any consolation, you can easily see where the lava rivers were from a distance.
 At the Cerro Chino viewpoint, you’ll see the look of a dried-out river bed running from the crater all the way to the edge of the lava field.